kudzaijaure-dot/Remisal-Audio/README.md

 # Remisal-Audio
-A browser based wave spectogram editor for intial stage pre-processing of datasets.
+A browser based wave spectrogram editor for intial stage pre-processing of datasets.